 One consideration to keep in mind is that both tile and metal roofs are complex to install, and cannot be done as a DIY remodeling project.
 Choosing either option will require that you hire a provider of commercial roofing in Brian, TX.

 A comparison of other factors reveals that metal and tile both score excellently when it comes to wind resistance, fire resistance, and general longevity and durability, with tile edging out metal slightly in lifespan.

-Metal roofs are better than tile when it comes to considerations of adaptability or general suitability – metal roofs can be made to conform to any shape of roof – as well as have resistance to snow, ice, hail, and growth of moss.
+Metal roofs are better than tile when it comes to considerations of adaptability or general suitability – metal roofs can be made to conform to any shape of the roof – as well as have resistance to snow, ice, hail, and the growth of moss.
 Metal is also far more walkable than tile – tile tends to break when walked on.
 Metal also requires less general maintenance and upkeep than tile.

 (Article Excerpt from Tiles Versus Metal Roofing, Lansell Homes, September 2012)